Everything Bissell Centre does is grounded in its vision of eliminating poverty.

 A Community Without Poverty

-• Families and individuals have sustainable livelihoods, secure housing, and can meet their basic daily needs.
+1. Families and individuals have sustainable livelihoods, secure and safe housing, and can meet their basic daily needs.

-• Families and individuals have hope for the future.
+3. Families and individuals have an increased sense of hope for the future.

-• Individuals have access to the resources and opportunities they need to reach their full potential and participate equally within in the community.
+4. Individuals have access to the resources and opportunities they need to recognize and reach their full and desired potential.

 “I would not be where I am today without Bissell Centre and all the support.”